Have you recently noticed small fluffy white pests flying in the air or on trees in your yard?

 Would you like to read more?
 Head over to the North Carolina Cooperative Extension website for an article on these white, fuzzy critters.

-We want to make sure we covered any question you may have regarding Woolly Aphids, if we missed the mark in the article above, feel free to call 704.788.8733 and speak with a certified arborist today!
+We want to make sure we covered any question you may have regarding Woolly Aphids, if we missed the mark in the article above, speak with a certified arborist today!